 Software Engineering Analysis

-This is an in-school project; the final gold may be changed, although the requirement is clear, the requirement detail may have changed.
+This is an academic project, so the final goal may be changed.
+The reason is although the requirement is clear, the requirement detail may have changed.

-The project is short; it should finish whole planning, implement and tested within two months.
+The project period is short: it should finish whole planning, implement and testing within two months.

-Independence function, high level of requiring module function realization.
+Functions are independence, so it requires high level of module function realization.

-Priority is clear of every module in architecture.
+The priority of each module is clear in architecture.

-There are five programmers in the team.
+There are five programmers in the team

 Due to the reason, it should be implemented by the development of fast and flexible way, so the Extreme Programming will be adopted for completing each implement and mutual.